artsy/README/playbooks/incident-handling.md

 <details>
   <summary>Special holiday shifts</summary>

-Holiday on-call shifts will take place from December 21st to Janurary 6th, these holiday rotations are labeled `Holiday-a` and `Holiday-b`.
+Holiday on-call shifts take place from 2-3 days before December 25th to 2-3 days after January 1st.
+These holiday rotations are labeled `Holiday-a` and `Holiday-b`.
 During this time, on-call shifts will be on a volunteer basis and rotate every two days.

 To volunteer for a holiday shift: